cfengine/documentation/manuals/language-concepts.markdown

 * [**Variables and Datatypes**](manuals-language-concepts-variables.html)

-An association of the form "LVALUE *represents* RVALUE", where rval may be a scalar value or a list of scalar values.
-An interpretation of a scalar value: string, integer or real number.
+An association of the form "LVALUE *represents* RVALUE", where RVALUE may be a scalar value or a list of scalar values: a string, integer or real number.

 This documentation about the language concepts introduces in addition